barseghyanartur/pif/README.rst

 Command line usage
 ----------------------------------
-It's possible to generate a signed URL from command line using the `pif.commands.get_public_ip` module.
+It's possible to get your public IP address from command line using the `pif.commands.get_public_ip` module.

 >>> optional arguments: